ithuvanian/national-parks/README.md

 This is a C# .NET MVC application that can be run from MS Visual Studio.
 Database queries are prepared for SQL Server.
 First, create a database titled "ParkWeather", then run db/schema.sql and db/data.sql.

 This project was created in Week 9 of the Tech Elevator bootcamp.
-See the pdf for the original guidelines.
+See	"National Park Weather Service.pdf" for the original guidelines.

 All images and icons are used under license, and come from the following sources:
 Cuyahoga: https://www.publicdomainpictures.net/pictures/230000/velka/grand-teton-mountains.jpg